(the number of current visitors is automatically updated every 4 minutes)

 Level of significance (alpha) versus p-value

 A low p-value says it is unlikely that we would get the observed observations if the effect / correlation we’re looking for in reality is zero.
-A low P value indicates that the null hypothesis can be rejected and the alternative hypothesis is the most likely.
+A low p-value indicates that the null hypothesis can be rejected and the alternative hypothesis is the most likely.
 How low must the p-value be for us to believe that our alternative hypothesis is the most plausible?
 This should be determined from case to case.
-Read more about this on the page describing the level of significance or alpha.
+Read more about this on the page describing the level of significance (alpha).

 Sample size estimation in clustered studies